hope-ui/hope-ui/CONTRIBUTING.md

 ### Testing scripts

-- `typecheck` – runs TypeScript typechecking with `tsc --noEmit` on all packages
+- `typecheck` – runs TypeScript typechecking with `tsc --noEmit` on all packages and docs
 - `lint` – runs ESLint on all packages and docs
 - `test` – runs tests with jest